sanja7s/MedSat/README.md

 # __MEDSAT__

-The code for __MEDSAT__: A public health dataset for England featuring satellite imagery and medical prescriptions.
+The code for __MEDSAT__: A Public Health Dataset for England Featuring Medical Prescriptions and Satellite Imagery.

 👩‍⚕️ 🏥 🌲 🏡 💊 💉 🧑‍💼 👨‍👩‍👧‍👦 👶 👵